Today's History Trivia for February 7

 1885 Sinclair Lewis d.
 1951 American author, first American to win the Nobel Prize for Literature (1930 for Babbitt, 1922).

 1870 Alfred Adler d.
 1937 Austrian psychiatrist, chief proponent of the "inferiority complex" as the source of psychological problems.

 1867 Laura Ingalls Wilder d.
 1957 American author.
 Her Little House books about her life on the frontier was the basis for the TV series.

 1837 James Murray d.
-1915 Scottish-born lexicographer, chief editor (1879-1915) of the original Oxford English Dictionary, a comprehensive dictionary of the English language, considered to be one of the greatest literary achievements of all time.
+1915 Scottish-born lexicographer.
+Chief editor (1879-1915) of the original Oxford English Dictionary, a comprehensive dictionary of the English language.
+It is considered to be one of the greatest literary achievements of all time.

 1804 John Deere d.
 1886 American blacksmith.
 He created the first commercially-successful cast-steel plow (1837).
 After noticing that cast-iron plows did not work well in the tough prairie soils of Illinois, he had the idea to make a polished steel plow.
 With the success of his plow, he founded the Deere & Company.

 2001 Dale Evans b.
 1912 (Frances Butts), American actress, cowgirl, partner of Roy Rogers.